CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

     ![](media/terraform-init.png)

-21. Replace the Subscription ID with "<inject key="Subscription ID" />" and replace Deployment ID in the Resource group name with "microhack-rg-<inject key="DeploymentID" />" in the below command, then run the below command to import the resource group.
+21. Replace the Subscription ID with "**<inject key="Subscription ID" />**" and replace Deployment ID in the Resource group name with "**microhack-rg-<inject key="DeploymentID" />**" in the below command, then run the below command to import the resource group.

     > **Info**: You will be running below command to import the existing resource group for deploying the required resources.